Repeal Social Security Act Title IV Part D Section 458

 [See below for full text of Social Security Act Title IV Part D Section 458]

-While repealing Title IV is a federal matter, at the state level TheFiscals will advocate for the following reinvention.
+Repealing Title IV is a federal statute TheFiscals will advocate for the following reinvention of Family Court at the state level.

 DIVORCE ACCOUNTABILITY PACT